mike-brown-angi/version-checker-test/README.md

 pool-8mljiam7y-uadqk   Ready    <none>   4m14s   v1.21.5
 pool-8mljiam7y-uadqs   Ready    <none>   4m39s   v1.21.5
 ```
-Then, if we use the same flux command we used originally, it spins
+Then, if we use the same flux command we used originally, it syncs the Digital Ocean cluster with our GitHub repository.
+It takes a few iterations of the syncing process to get everything going because of the dependencies.
+If you're interested in making that happen quicker have a look at the *flux reconcile kustomization* command.
 ```shell
 ❯ flux bootstrap github \
   --owner=$GITHUB_USER \